Autotroph: Chemoautotrophs

-Autotrophs use a portion of the ATP produced during photosynthesis or the oxidation of chemical compounds to reduce NADP^{+} to NADPH to form organic compounds.
-Most chemoautotrophs are lithotrophs, using inorganic electron donors such as hydrogen sulfide, hydrogen gas, elemental sulfur, ammonium and ferrous oxide as reducing agents and hydrogen sources for biosynthesis and chemical energy release.
+Most chemoautotrophs are lithotrophs, using inorganic electron donors such as hydrogen sulfide, hydrogen gas, elemental sulfur, ammonium, and ferrous oxide as reducing agents, and hydrogen sources for biosynthesis and chemical energy release.
 Chemolithoautotrophs are microorganisms that synthesize energy through the oxidation of inorganic compounds.
 They can sustain themselves entirely on atmospheric CO_{2} and inorganic chemicals without the need for light or organic compounds.
 They enzymatically catalyze redox reactions using mineral substrates to generate ATP energy.
 These substrates primarily include hydrogen, iron, nitrogen, and sulfur.
-Its ecological niche is often specialized to extreme environments, including deep marine hydrothermal vents, stratified sediment, and acidic hot springs.
+Their ecological niche is often specialized to extreme environments, including deep marine hydrothermal vents, stratified sediment, and acidic hot springs.